 - lift heavy 4-5 days a week

-You can cut a lot of fat and get that muscular/defined look without fasted cardio.
+You can lose plenty of fat without fasted cardio.
 It’s something to consider if nothing seems to be working, but don’t expect a miracle.

 If you want to give fasted cardio a shot, go for it.
 You have nothing to lose…except muscle.
 But again, that can limited.